lenagrumbach/data_visualization/README.md

 ## Conclusion
   - Dashboards were built with filters that allow user to easily visualize sales by geographic, customer and product line.
 All information is available both in percentages and in values.

   - Financial analysis shows annual growth of 34%, churn below 2% and forecast indicating continued sales growth.
-An important point of attention is sales made below the manufacturer's suggested price.
+An important point of attention is sales below the manufacturer's suggested price.
 In the first year they represented 5% of total sales, rising to 8.4% in the second year and reaching 12.3% in the current year.
 It would be advisable to have access to more financial data to analyze the company's profitability.

 ## Contact